peterasamoah7/peterasamoah7/README.md

 - 👋 Hi, I’m Peter Asamoah
-- 👀 I’m interested in .NET Development, Python
+- 👀 I’m interested in .NET Development, Python, Artificial Artificial Intelligence and Desktop & Web Development
-- 🌱 I’m currently learning Tensorflow, Machine Learning
+- 🌱 I’m currently learning Tensorflow and Machine Learning

 <!---
 peterasamoah7/peterasamoah7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.